IndianaBug/fastmoonStreams/README.md

 # SatoshiVault
-Real-time and historical BTC spot and futures data from Binance, OKEx, Bitget, Bybit, Deribit, Kucoin, and Coinbase
+Introducing BTC DataVault, your go-to API for real-time and historical BTC data.
+Harness the power of API calls to access second-by-second insights on prices, liquidations, open interest volume, full order book levels, taker volume, maker volume, funding rates, open interest, and long/short ratios.
+Covering top exchanges including Binance, OKEx, Coinbase, Bybit, Bitget, Deribit, and KuCoin, BTC DataVault is your gateway to seamless data integration without the need for websocket streaming.
+Elevate your applications with precise information for informed decision-making in the world of Bitcoin trading